bitcharmer/tlb_shootdowns/README.md

 Imagine a process with two threads running on two separate CPUs.
 They both allocate some memory to work with (let's call it chunk A).
 They later decide to allocate some more memory (chunk B).
 Eventually they only work on chunk B and don't need chunk A any more so one of the threads calls _free()_ to release unused memory back to the OS.
 What happens now is that the CPU which executed the _free()_ call has perfect information about valid mappings because it flushed outdated entries in its own TLB.
 But what about the other CPU running the other thread of the same process?
 How does it know that some virtual-to-physical mappings are not legal any more?
 We mustn't let it access addresses that map to physical memory that has been freed and can now belong to some completely different process, can we?
 I mean, that would be really bad memory coherency :)

+There is no such thing as [bus snooping](https://en.wikipedia.org/wiki/Bus_snooping) for TLBs so how do other CPUs in an SMP system know when and what to invalidate?
 This is where we finally get to meet Mr TLB-shootdown in person.
 It goes more or less like this.
 Thread A calls _free()_ which eventually propagates to the OS which knows which other CPUs are currently running threads that might access the memory area that's about to get freed.
-The OS code raises an [IPI (inter-processor interrupt)](https://en.wikipedia.org/wiki/Inter-processor_interrupt) that targets that specific CPU to tell it to pause whatever it's doing now and first invalidate some virtual-to-physical mappings before resuming work.
+The OS code raises an [IPI (inter-processor interrupt)](https://en.wikipedia.org/wiki/Inter-processor_interrupt) that targets those specific CPUs to tell them to pause whatever they're doing now and first invalidate some virtual-to-physical mappings before resuming work.
 Note: IPIs are also used to implement other functionality like signaling timer events or rescheduling tasks.

 In Linux kernel there's a really cool function called [smp_call_function_many](https://elixir.bootlin.com/linux/v4.15/source/kernel/smp.c#L403) which generally lets you call functions on other CPUs.
 So when the OS wants to tell a bunch of CPUs to immediately invalidate their TLBs it uses the _smp_call_function_many_ facility with appropriate CPU mask to invoke a dedicated function on each of the qualifying CPUs: [flush_tlb_func_remote](https://elixir.bootlin.com/linux/v4.15/source/arch/x86/mm/tlb.c#L510).